svalabs/terraform-provider-forgejo/README.md

 ## Using the Provider

-Import the provider into your Terraform configuration:
+Import the provider into your Terraform/OpenTofu configuration:

 ```terraform
 terraform {